 What Type of Line Do I Use With My Trimmer?

 I use a 2.4 mm line (about 0.1 inch) with my gas trimmer, which is a low cc model, and it gives good results with light and small amounts of heavy growth.
 Thicker gage line requires a correspondingly higher powered trimmer so that the head can spin sufficiently fast without the engine struggling and slowing down in thick vegetation.
 As always, its better to consult your manual to see what the manufacturer recommends.

-Trimmer Line Replacement - Winding the Spool
+Trimmer Line Replacement: Winding the Spool

 - If the line is wound slackly, excess line will feed out of the spool during an auto feed, or when you bump the cutting head to release line, and just end up getting snapped off by the knife on the guard of the trimmer.
 Neat winding helps to ensure that line feeds out ok and doesn't bind.
 You don't have to be overly fussy about this.
 Just make sure all the line isn't bunched up at one end of the spool or is very loosely wound around it.

-Thread the end of the line into the hole and wind it in the direction of the arrow
+Thread the end of the line into the hole and wind it in the direction of the arrow.

 Evenly wound spool.
-You can wind on lots more line than this
+You can wind on lots more line than this.

+Replace the spool into the cutting head.
 Feed the end of the line through the hole in the cutting head of the trimmer and replace the cap.

-Replace the Cap on the Cutting Head (if Fitted)
+Replace the cap on the cutting head (if fitted).

 How to Replace a String Trimmer Line

-The Cutting Knife
+The Cutting Knife on a Trimmer

 With some trimmers, the cutting head must be bumped down onto the ground to release new line.
 Other models auto-feed as line is used up.
 In any case, a cutting knife at the perimeter of the guard on the trimmer keeps the line trimmed and prevents it hitting or extending beyond the guard (which will slow or stall the machine and create a hazard).
 This knife should be sharp, otherwise it won't cut the line.
 If you notice this problem, you can sharpen it with a file, sharpening stone, or angle grinder.